decorative

 4

-Approach and methodology: The MFS Market Pulse provides an outlook over a 12 month investment horizon for major asset classes as well as considerations of the prevailing market conditions.
+Approach and methodology: The Market Pulse provides an outlook over a 12 month investment horizon for major asset classes as well as considerations of the prevailing market conditions.
 Views are driven by both quantitative and qualitative inputs including, but are not limited to, macro-economic data, valuations, fundamentals and technical variables.

 • US Equity